Yorkshire’s beautiful vistas are dotted with some of the country’s finest sculptures, set in remarkable and alluring outdoor spaces.

 Yorkshire Sculpture Triangle

-If you fancy getting out and exploring the best of Yorkshire with your mum, then why not check out one of the four fantastic Yorkshire Sculpture Triangle venues: The Hepworth Wakefield, Yorkshire Sculpture Park, Leeds Art Gallery and The Henry Moore Institute
+If you fancy getting out and exploring the best of Yorkshire, then why not check out one of the four fantastic Yorkshire Sculpture Triangle venues: The Hepworth Wakefield, Yorkshire Sculpture Park, Leeds Art Gallery and The Henry Moore Institute

 The Henry Moore Institute, The Hepworth Wakefield, Leeds Art Gallery and Yorkshire Sculpture Park are only a 30-minute drive, bus or train ride from each other.
 Which means you can enjoy an afternoon, a day or a weekend at all four great venues during a year of world-class exhibitions.

 The Yorkshire Sculpture Triangle outlines an ambitious plan to make Yorkshire the European Capital for sculpture and it build’s on the county’s unique sculpture heritage as the birthplace of two of the most important 20th Century sculptors, Barbara Hepworth and Henry Moore.